kevin51jiang/paddleocr-replicate/README.md

 # paddleocr-replicate
-Replicate cog for running paddleOCR
+WIP cog for running paddleOCR

 Use it on replicate here: https://replicate.com/kevin51jiang/paddleocr